eriklievaart/ant/README.txt

 + master.xml => main entry point into the build file.
 Specifies tasks that run their dependencies in order.
 + tasks.xml => tasks without dependencies, tasks may fail if their dependencies are not run, if possible, use master.xml instead
 + macros.xml => defines reusable code snippets, to make tasks more succinct
-+ master.properties => single definition of all shared properties (mainly filesystem paths)
++ config.properties => single definition of all shared properties (mainly filesystem paths)